naxxfish/pfinterface/README.md

 ### Debugging
 You can enable debugging of various elements by setting the environment variable DEBUG to one of the following:
- * stomp-pfinterface - for stuff to do with the STOMP interface
+ * __stomp-pfinterface__ - for stuff to do with the STOMP interface
- * www-pfinterface - for stuff to do with the web interface
+ * __www-pfinterface__ - for stuff to do with the web interface
- * pfint - for the mucky details about talking to PathfinderPC.
+ * __pfint__ - for the mucky details about talking to PathfinderPC.

 ### Configuration
 To configure, edit the config.js file.

+Always keep the below at the end of the file:

+    module.exports = config;

+Yeah, I know - not the ideal way to do configuration, but it's convenient enough!

+#### PathfinderPC Connection

 The settings concerned with connecting to the PathfinderPC Server are defined in the `config.pathfinder` section: